iarna/promises-distilled/README.md

 Because this is intended to be read, the source code is included below in the documentation.
 Bug fixes, obviously, would be welcome.
-As would any change that increases clarity or reduces filesize with obfuscating.
+As would any change that increases clarity or reduces filesize without obfuscating.

 ```javascript
 "use strict";